 - Charitable Gift Annuities.
-Gospel for Asia may offer charitable gift annuities to be administered by an approved third party.
+The Organization may offer charitable gift annuities to be administered by an approved third party.
 Approved third-party Charitable Gift Annuity ("CGA") administrators are:

 Additional third-party administrators may be approved by the Board of Directors.
-The CGA contract is between the donor and the third-party administrator on behalf of Gospel for Asia.
+The CGA contract is between the donor and the third-party administrator on behalf of the Organization.

 - National Christian Foundation